theumar98/barcode/README.md

-# CodeItNow Barcode & QrCode Generator
+# TheUmar98 Barcode & QrCode Generator
-Barcode and Qr Code generator library by [CodeItNow](http://www.codeitnow.in).
+Barcode and Qr Code generator library by [TheUmar98](http://www.theumar98.com).
 You can use it with Custom PHP application or any PHP Framework such as Laravel, Symfony, Cakephp, Yii, Codeigneter etc.

 ## Requirements
 You must have php >= 5.3.2 installed and GD extension enabled.

 ## Installation -
-CodeItNow Barcode & Qr Code Generator can install by composer.
+TheUmar98 Barcode & Qr Code Generator can install by composer.

 ```
-composer require codeitnowin/barcode
+composer require theumar98/barcode
 ```

 ## Uses -